CodeandCoffeeCommunity/.github/profile/README.md

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)

 ## Groups
 As a community, we believe in recognition for building and sustaining this grassroots tech community.
-Every event requires a venue sponsor, wifi, people, and coffee.
 In a group with almost 2k members in under a year, it is crucial to recognize elders with a title that signifies their contribution to the community.
 These titles are reflected on Discord.

 ### 1. Organizers
 Access to private channels and input into key decisions decided by the lead organizer.
 After a certain amount of time of absence(TBD) we will remove organizers from their Discord and meetup titles.
 This is to ensure safety and clear communication.
 Former Organizers are highly encouraged to return.